dlight-js/homepage/apps/homepage/public/docs/dlight-syntax/html-elements.md

   })
   .onYourEvent(yourCustomFunc)
 ```
-Note that all event name will be forced lowercased, e.g., `onYourEvent` -> `yourevent`.
+Note that all event name will be forced lowercased, e.g., `onYourEvent` -> `onyourevent`.

 # Children
 We're using a block statement to nest children elements.
 For instance, if you want to get an HTML structure like this: